-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 The prominent environmental attorney and activist also laid out the case for his cousin's innocence in his 2016 book Framed: Why Michael Skakel Spent a Decade in Prison for a Murder He Didn't Commit.

-RFK Jr. isn't one to shy away from his convictions, especially the controversial ones, such as his long-held belief in the refuted theory that mercury in vaccines is directly linked to autism in children, which prompted his older sister Kathleen Kennedy Townsend, older brother Joseph P. Kennedy II and niece Maeve Kennedy McKean (Kathleen's daughter) to write an open letter just last month condemning his ongoing anti-vaccination campaign.
+RFK Jr. isn't one to shy away from his convictions, especially the controversial ones, such as his long-held belief in the refuted theory that mercury in vaccines is directly linked to autism in children, which prompted his older sister Kathleen, Kathleen's daughter Maeve, and his older brother Joseph P. Kennedy II to write an open letter in 2019 condemning his ongoing anti-vaccination campaign.

 "We love Bobby," they wrote on Politico.
 "He is one of the great champions of the environment.
 His work to clean up the Hudson River and his tireless advocacy against multinational organizations who have polluted our waterways and endangered families has positively affected the lives of countless Americans.
 We stand behind him in his ongoing fight to protect our environment.
 However, on vaccines he is wrong."

-More palatable to some of his progressive family, albeit still a polarizing take, was his call last year, as the 50th anniversary of his father's assassination approached, for a new investigation into Bobby Kennedy's death.
+More palatable to some of his family, albeit still a polarizing take, was his call as the 50th anniversary of his father's assassination approached, for a new investigation into Bobby Kennedy's death.
 Robert Jr. had come to believe that Sirhan Sirhan, who confessed to killing RFK and was convicted of murder at trial, didn't pull the trigger.
 "I got to a place where I had to see Sirhan," Robert Jr. told the Washington Post in May 2018.
 "I went there because I was curious and disturbed by what I had seen in the evidence."

 After looking at the autopsy report, he said, "I didn't feel it was something I could dismiss.
 I was disturbed that the wrong person might have been convicted of killing my father."

-"I think Bobby makes a compelling case," sister Kathleen, a former lieutenant governor of Maryland, wrote to the Boston Globe in an email.

-RFK Jr.'s comments came 55 years after the assassination of President Kennedy launched a new conspiracy theory industry, as investigators of all stripes—from the armchair variety to the top echelons of government—probed the case.
-The Warren Commission's findings, which were that killer Lee Harvey Oswald acted alone, were released to the public in September 1964, but reexamining the events of Nov.
-22, 1963, has never gone out of fashion.

-As if the murder of JFK, and then his brother five years later, wouldn't have been enough tragedy for the country, let alone one family, on July 16 it will be 20 years since John F. Kennedy Jr.—lawyer, publisher, 1988's Sexiest Man Alive, onetime little boy who saluted his father's flag-draped casket in 1963—died in a small plane crash with his wife of less than three years, Carolyn Bessette, and her sister Lauren Bessette.
+As if the murder of JFK, and then his brother five years later, wouldn't have been enough tragedy for the country, let alone one family, July 16 marked 24 years since John F. Kennedy Jr.—lawyer, publisher, 1988's Sexiest Man Alive, onetime little boy who saluted his father's flag-draped casket in 1963—died in a small plane crash with his wife of less than three years and her sister Lauren Bessette.

 JFK Jr., who had obtained his pilot's certificate in 1998 but did not have an instrument rating, was flying them that night from New Jersey to Martha's Vineyard when, as the FAA's investigation determined, he may have suffered spatial disorientation that caused him to aim the plane's nose downward as they lost altitude.